Discipline

 The Threshold

 The string bites your fingers.
 Your shoulder blades draw together, the muscle between them turning to wire.
-The bent wood strains to straighten, and your body yearns to let it – every tendon begging for the snap.
-But you hold, and the bow holds you back.
-As the draw deepens, your anchor settles against your jawbone.
-A breath before thunder.
-The string snaps free, the arrow no longer yours.
-You exhale, and your arm falls, empty.
+The bent wood strains to straighten.
+Every tendon pulls towards release.
+But you hold, and the bow holds you.
+As the draw deepens, the anchor settles against your jawbone.
+Everything holds.
+The string snaps free; the arrow is no longer yours.
+You let the breath go after it.
+Your arm falls, empty.

 The Way

-You feared the string and mistook the bent wood for a cage.
-The bow was never your prison – your flinching was.
-Draw by draw, the string writes another layer into the pads of your fingers.
-What you called wound thickens into callus, into instrument.
-The hand learns the shot's weight before the mind does.
-When to let go is no longer a thought – it is a scar remembering itself.
-The release leaves a vacuum in the air.
+You feared the string.
+The bow became a cage in your hand.
+But the bow was never the cage.
+Your flinch was.
+Draw by draw, the string writes itself into the pads of your fingers.
+Skin answers with callus.
+The string rests where it once broke through.
+The hand learns the shot's weight before the mind is told.
+The release leaves a hollow in the air.
 A whistle.
 A strike.
 Your mind arrives late to the snap.
 Long after the arrow buries itself, the wood still hums in your grip.

 The Shadow

-The Gentle held once – held until something deeper than muscle gave way.
-With it went her belief that tension becomes flight, that the bow would answer.
-Her hands learnt the flinch before her mind had language for it.
-Each draw, her fingers open at the first bite; the arrow leaves early, soft, harmless.
-She never fails – she never draws past what her flinch permits.
-She leaves a thousand arrows in the grass, each planted a handspan short of the target. ❖ The Unerring learns a different lesson from the same string.
-He pulls – and holds.
+The Gentle held once.
+Held until the muscle obeyed and something beneath it gave way.
+With it went her belief that tension becomes flight, that the bow would keep its word.
+Her hands learnt the flinch and would not forget.
+At each draw, her fingers open at the first bite; the arrow leaves early, low and harmless.
+She never misses.
+She never draws far enough to threaten the target.
+The string never stays to write itself into her hand; her fingers keep their first softness.
+She leaves the grass sown with a thousand arrows, each a handspan short of the target. ❖ The Unerring draws; the string bites.
 Not yet, he whispers.
-He has learnt to live here, at the threshold.
+He has learnt to live in the last handspan before release.
 As long as he holds, the arrow stays perfect; as long as he holds, he cannot miss.
-He has watched too many arrows take flight, only to land as dead wood in the dirt.
-A crescent bruise blooms against his cheekbone, shaped exactly like the unreleased string.
-His shoulder begins to quiver, then to spasm – small mutinies the arm refuses to hear.
-His fingers split against the string; a thread of blood winds down the shaft.
-The wood takes a permanent set; the bow memorizes the curve and forgets the kill.
-Still he holds.
-The light goes.
+He has watched too many arrows take flight, only to fall as dead wood in the dirt.
+A crescent bruise blooms against his jaw, shaped like the string he will not release.
+The shot he denies the air, he gives his own body.
+His shoulder quivers, then spasms: small mutinies he refuses to hear.
+His fingers split against the string, a thread of blood running down the shaft.
+The bow remembers the bend and forgets the shot.
+His fingers will not open.
 The target softens, then vanishes into the grey.
 His arm keeps its shape in the dark.
 The arrow is perfect.
 The target, unseen.

 The Cut